OpenSourceEconomics/epp_topics/src/epp_topics/python_installation_execution/installation_wsl/instructions.md

 ![3_WSL_search.png](3_WSL_search.png)

-Once you have opened the terminal, we will need to use it to install Miniconda and mamba.
+Once you have opened the terminal, we will need to use it to install mamba (the downloaded distribution containing it is called Miniforge).
 First, you need to know whether you have an ARM64 or an x86_64 processor.
 To do so, you will either need to check what processor you have or to run the following command in the terminal:

 ```bash
 uname -m
 ```

-If you have a x86_64 processor, you will see ```x86_64``` in the output.
-If you have this processor, you can download Miniconda by running the following command:
+If you have a x86_64 processor, you will see `x86_64` in the output.
+If you have this processor, you can download Miniforge by running the following command:

 ```bash
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh
 ```

-If you have an ARM64 processor, you will see ```aarch64``` in the output.
+If you have an ARM64 processor, you will see `aarch64` in the output.
 If you have this just run:

 ```bash